Reschivon/movForth/README.md

 - Optionally, you can install `clang++`.
 MovForth uses clang++ to link the generated assembly file with stdlibc++ and produce a binary.
 If clang++ is not installed, you can link and assemble the .S file manually.

-Alternatively, you can check `Releases` for precompiled binaries.
+Alternatively, you can check `Releases` for precompiled binaries, but it is highly unlikely I will remember to update them.

 ## Running